 Tips for using praise, encouragement and rewards

-Help build your child’s self-esteem and encourage good behaviour with these tips:
+Help your child recognise when they’ve done well and encourage positive behaviour with these tips.

 - Look for little changes and successes.
-Rather than waiting until your child has done something perfectly to give a compliment, try to praise any effort or improvement.
+Praise any effort or improvement, rather than waiting until your child has done something perfectly.

-- Accept that everyone’s different.
-Praise your child for her unique strengths and encourage her to develop and feel excited about her particular interests.
-This will help her develop a sense of pride and confidence.
+- Praise your child for their strengths and encourage your child to feel excited about their own interests.
+This will help your child develop a sense of pride and self-confidence.

-- Surprise your child with a reward for good behaviour.
+- Surprise your child with rewards for good behaviour.
 For example, ‘Thanks for picking up the toys – let’s go to the park to celebrate’.